jyoti102/SpringSecurity/README.md

 ### ADDING CONFIGURATIONS: USING IN MEMORY USERNAME AND PASSWORD
 -----------------------------------------------------------
 1. Create security config class and extend a class websecurityconfigureadapter to get all the configuration features.
-2. Add the configuration anotation at the class level : @Configuration and @EnableWebSecurity.
+2. Add the configuration annotation at the class level : @Configuration and @EnableWebSecurity.
-3. Override userdetail service method. and add anotation @Bean.
+3. Override userdetail service method. and add annotation @Bean.
 4. In userdetail method:
 		create a list of userdetails.
 UserDetails is a inbuilt class in spring sercurity. add object to the list.
 Use inbuilt user class object.
 User class have its default password encoder.
 Add role to authenticate